Eccles cake

-An Eccles cake is a small, round pie, similar to a turnover, filled with currants and made from flaky pastry with butter, sometimes topped with brown sugar.
+An Eccles cake is a small, round turnover, filled with currants and made from flaky pastry with butter, sometimes topped with brown sugar.
+It originated in Eccles, England.

 Name and origin

-The Eccles cake is named after the English town of Eccles, which is in the historic county of Lancashire and in the ceremonial county of Greater Manchester.
-Eccles cakes are a Lancashire food tradition, with similar cakes being found in other parts of the County of Lancashire, and are traditionally eaten with Lancashire cheese.
+The cake is named after the English town of Eccles, which is in the historic county of Lancashire and in the ceremonial county of Greater Manchester.
+Eccles cakes are a Lancashire food tradition, with similar cakes found in other parts of the county, and are traditionally eaten with Lancashire cheese.

-It is not known who invented the recipe, but James Birch is credited with being the first person to sell Eccles cakes commercially; he sold the cakes from his shop, at the corner of Vicarage Road and St Mary's Road, now Church Street, in the town centre, in 1793.
+The origin of the recipe is not known, but James Birch is credited as the first to sell Eccles cakes commercially, at the corner of Vicarage Road and St Mary's Road, now Church Street, in the town centre, in 1793.
 John Ayto states that Elizabeth Raffald may have invented the Eccles Cake.

-The word cake is used in the older general sense of a "portion of bread containing additional ingredients" rather than the narrower meaning of sweet, leavened baked good.

-Eccles cakes do not have Protected Geographical Status, so may be manufactured anywhere and still labelled as "Eccles" cakes.
+The word cake is used in the older general sense of a "portion of bread containing additional ingredients".
+Eccles cakes do not have Protected Geographical Status, so may be manufactured anywhere and still labelled "Eccles cakes".